openshift-instruqt/instruqt/instruqt-tracks/cicd-with-ansible-automation-platform-and-jenkins-on-openshift/02-aap-configure/assignment.md

 EOF
 ```

-You successfully created New Namespace for your project “dev-game-app”, Sevice account & RoleBindingCluster.
+You have successfully created a new namespace for your project "dev-game-app", service account, and RoleBindingCluster.

-Login to Ansible Automation platform console and From left menu click on **credentials** select credentials type as “OpenShift or Kubernetes API Bearer Token”.
+To log in to the Ansible Automation platform console, click on "credentials" from the left menu and select the credentials type as "OpenShift or Kubernetes API Bearer Token".

-We need 3 component to require to fill in the credentials.
+We need three components to fill in the credentials:
 1. The OpenShift or Kubernetes API Endpoint of a cluster.
-2. API authentication bearer token of the service account.
+2. The API authentication bearer token of the service account.
-3. Certificate Authority data of the service account.
+3. The Certificate Authority data of the service account.

-The endpoint you will get from openshift console.
-On the top right corner click on “admin” & select “copy login command”.Click on “display”.
-Login again.
+You can get the endpoint from the OpenShift console by clicking on "admin" in the top right corner and selecting "copy login command".
+Then click on "display" and log in again.

-- This API endpoint``` https://api.crc.testing:6443``` will work.
-Paste it in AAP credentials.
+This API endpoint `https://api.crc.testing:6443` will work.
+Paste it into AAP credentials.

 ![AltText](https://github.com/redhat-developer-demos/ansible-automation-platform-continous-delivery-demo/blob/main/assets/oc_endpoint.png?raw=true)

-You need to extract the token & Certificates by using following commands.
+You need to extract the token and certificates using the following commands.

-The token is collected in `containergroup-sa.token` file you have to copy the context and paste it in AAP credentials page in `API authentication bearer token` block.
+The token is collected in `containergroup-sa.token` file.
+You have to copy the context and paste it into AAP credentials page in `API authentication bearer token` block.

 ```
 dnf install jq -y && oc project dev-game-app && cd backend